lizmat/articles/cases-of-UPPER-3.md

 say process(".".IO);    # 42
 say process("foo".IO);  # Postcondition '$io.e' failed
 ```
-Note again that the first invocation ran ok, and the second one failed because the argment given was did not refer to an existing path (presumably, unless you had a file "foo" in the current directory).
+Note again that the first invocation ran ok, and the second one failed because the argment given did not refer to an existing path (presumably, unless you had a file "foo" in the current directory).

-> Looking at the usage of `PRE` and `POST` phasers in the ecosystem, it does look like there's not a lot use made of this feature.
+> Looking at the usage of `PRE` and `POST` phasers in the ecosystem, it doesn't look like there is a lot use made of this feature.
 Implementation of these phasers predated multi-dispatch and signature checking.
 So maybe these phasers are not very useful anymore.
 But they are still kept for backward compatibility.

 ## Commit and Rollback